 Applying Sustainability to Small or Medium-Sized Enterprises

-Critical for smaller businesses are engaging with sustainability without stretching finite resources too thin.
-Whilst Harrods may create all-encompassing sustainability strategies, a smaller businesses may be better served to select a small number of initiatives to pursue whilst still benefitting from enhanced local perceptions by customers or staff.
+Critical for smaller businesses is engaging with sustainability without stretching finite resources too thin.
+Whilst Harrods may create all-encompassing sustainability strategies, smaller businesses may be better served to select a small number of initiatives to pursue whilst still benefitting from enhanced local perceptions by customers or staff.
 Such initiatives may include the selection of eco-friendly suppliers or supporting local social or environmental programs.
 Bizlaw U.K.’s business services can advise on business planning for SMEs.

 For further information